 - In Anathem by Neal Stephenson, there's a character who doesn't eat ordinary food; this is eventually revealed to be a sign that he's from a universe where the laws of physics are different (ours, to be precise).

-- Variations on the line used many times in Discworld novels, but especially Carpe Jugulum, where the vampires are encouraged to try by their forward-thinking father.
+- Variations on the line used many times throughout the novels but especially in Carpe Jugulum, where the vampires are encouraged to try wine by their forward-thinking father.
 Igor also says the line, though it turns out that it's just wine he doesn't drink.
 Scumble on the other hand...

 - In Monstrous Regiment, we find that Maladict doesn't drink...horse piss.